It Starts with Culture

 Top management visibly supports safety

-The importance of leadership in fostering a strong safety culture is indicated by the fact that almost all safety culture models explicitly mention leadership commitment to safety.
+The importance of leadership in fostering a strong safety culture is indicated by the fact that almost all safety culture models explicitly mention leadership’s commitment to safety.
 Leaders across all layers of a railroad must model safety-first attitudes and behaviors.
 Employees learn what the accepted practices are on a railroad by following the examples set by its leaders.
-This may be illustrated by Leaderships ensuring that safety is prioritized over competing demands in such documents as mission and vision statements, participation in Safety Briefings, participating in Safety Committee meetings and making business decisions that consistently prioritize safety.
+This may be illustrated by leadership ensuring that safety is prioritized over competing demands in such documents as mission and vision statements, participation in safety briefings, participating in safety committee meetings and making business decisions that consistently prioritize safety.

 Training is continuous

-Those who manage and operate the system must have current knowledge about the human, technical, organizational, and environmental factors that determine the safety of the system as a whole.
-With any changes in operations practices, staff changes, or new business being developed by the railroads, continuous training should be considered.
-Training can be delivered in a variety of formats, including face-to-face, webinars, conferences, etc.
+Those who manage and operate the system must have current knowledge about the human, technical, organizational and environmental factors that determine the safety of the system as a whole.
+With any changes in operations practices, staff changes or new business being developed by the railroads, continuous training should be considered.
+Training can be delivered in a variety of formats, such as in person or via webinars and conferences.

 Employees are empowered to act safely